Reading Time: 9 minutes

 Think of the basic push-up described earlier as "neutral."
 If someone is having too much trouble with neutral push-ups, then they need to elevate the hands to make them easier.
 However, if the neutral push-up is too easy, you simply elevate the feet.
 The degree angle of the change, one way or another, determines how much easier or more difficult the repetition will be.

-There is one exception, however, and this is with modified, or knee push-ups.
-With this form, it’s still essential that you maintain the plank with your core, meaning that your back, glutes, and legs should still follow a straight line.
+The classic example of a push-up modification is to simply drop your knees to the mat instead of going up on your toes.
+This removes some of your weight from the exercise.
+With this form, it's still essential that you maintain the plank with your core, meaning that your back, glutes, and legs should still follow a straight line.
 These push-ups put less weight on the chest and shoulders, permitting you to do more repetitions with the same range of motion.
 This will enable someone to train the same muscle groups as neutral push-ups, but with less weight.

-Furthermore, you can exercise different groups of muscles by the placement of your hands.
+You can also vary push-ups to progress, make them more challenging, and focus on specific muscles.
+Simply adjusting the placement of your hands can work different muscle groups.
 For instance, moving your hands closer together, also known as diamond push-ups, will engage your triceps and traps.
 Moving your hands further apart will engage more of your pectoralis muscles and back.
+Here are some additional ideas to try:

 Let's talk about how to improve your push-ups.